Dismissing employees fairly

 - what you need to prove if your employee makes a claim for unfair dismissal (which they can do after they've been employed for 12 months).

 If you need to dismiss an employee, follow the Code to ensure you do it fairly, and reduce the risk to your business.
 There are different rights and obligations that come as a result of ending employment.
 These depend on they way in which the employee exits.

 To download the Code and a checklist to help you follow it, visit unfair dismissal on the Fair Work Ombudsman website.

-Read Employ people to learn more about your rights and responsibilities as an employer.
+Read our People topic to learn more about your rights and responsibilities as an employer.